How Much Compensation For An Accident In A Caravan Park Site Holiday Camp?

 You will have a claim if you have proof that any slip, trip or fall is a result of negligence on behalf of the owner of the site.
 If you fall down a flight of steps because they are wet and no signage was provided, for example, or a communal area of the site has been washed without adequate warning.
 Likewise, you may find yourself tripping over a foreign object that has no place being laid on the floor in a public area.

-If this is the case, note the details of the incident, report it to the owners of the site (and think carefully before accepting any compensation that they may offer you, such as a discount on a future holiday package – this may not reflect the true value of your injury), seek the medical attention that you need, and call us for advice as quickly as possible.
+If this is the case, note the details of the incident, report it to the park or caravan owners (and think carefully before accepting any compensation that they may offer you, such as a discount on a future holiday package or pitch fees, or partial refunds – this may not reflect the true value of your injury), seek the medical attention that you need, and call us for caravan or campsite claims advice as quickly as possible.

 My child was involved in a car accident while we were on holiday at a caravan park – Can I claim compensation?